 - Date of visit and arrival and departure time

-Many businesses that take bookings already have systems for recording their customers and visitors - including restaurants, hotels and hair salons - which can serve as the source of the information above.
+Many businesses that take bookings already have systems for recording their customers and visitors details.
+This can serve as the source of the information above.

-If not collected in advance, this information should be collected at the point that visitors enter the premises.
-You should record the information digitally if possible, but a paper record is acceptable too.
-You should collect staff, customer and visitor information in a way that is manageable for your establishment.
+Some businesses collect this information in advance.
+Otherwise, you should collect this information when visitors enter the premises.
+You should record the information digitally if possible.
+A paper record is acceptable too.
+You should collect information in a way that is manageable for your establishment.

-Remember that the onus is on the business or person responsible for the premises, not the customer or visitor.
+Remember -the onus is on the business or person responsible for the premises, not the customer or visitor.

-Although NHS Covid-19 app users are able to scan (check-in) as they enter a venue, this doesn’t replace the legal requirement for certain high risk businesses in Wales to collect information from customers, staff and visitors.
-Premises which are required to collect details of staff, customers and visitors must continue to do so, including people who check in through the app.
+NHS Covid-19 app users are able to scan (check-in) as they enter a venue.
+This doesn’t replace the legal requirement for certain high risk businesses in Wales to collect information from people.
+Premises which are required to collect details of staff, customers and visitors must do so.
+This includes people who check in through the app.

-Where the data of children may be collected (for example, where a 16 year old person attends the premises), consideration must be given to any associated risk in retaining this information, and further information on these risks can be found on the ICO website.
+At times you will collect the data of children under the age of 18, for example, where a 16 year old person visits the premises.
+You must consider any associated risk in retaining this information.
+You can find further information on these risks on the Information Commissioner’s Office (ICO) website.

 What if someone does not wish to share their details?

-You will play an important role in helping your staff, customers and visitors by supporting them to understand the value of the NHS Wales Test, Trace, Protect service.
-When collecting the details you will need to make it clear to your customers why this information is being collected, explain what you intend to do and that it may be shared with the NHS Wales Test, Trace, Protect service.
+You will play an important role in helping your staff, customers and visitors understand the value of the NHS Wales Test, Trace, Protect service.
+You will need to make it clear to your customers why this information is being collected.
+You should explain what you intend to do with the information and that it may be shared with the NHS Wales Test, Trace, Protect service if necessary.
 You can do this for example, by a verbal explanation, or on your website, or a notice displayed at your premises.
-Material is available to help you do this, although please be aware that some people may need additional support in accessing or understanding this information.
+Material is available to help you do this.
+Please be aware that some people may need additional support to access or understand this information.

-Sharing details will support the NHS Wales Test, Trace, Protect service’s efforts to control the spread of the virus.
-It is a requirement under regulation 21 of the Health Protection (Coronavirus Restrictions) (No. 4) (Wales) Regulations 2020 for organisations and businesses to take reasonable measures to minimise risk of exposure to coronavirus, which in the type of circumstances set out above can include collecting and retaining contact information.
-We ask that you encourage individuals to share their details and help them understand the reasons why they are required.
-You should advise them that their details will only be used in the event of a case, cluster or outbreak of coronavirus (i.e. more than one new case of coronavirus) that is tracked back to your premises.
+Sharing details with the NHS Wales Test, Trace, Protect service helps to control the spread of the virus.
+You should tell people you will only share their details with TTP in the event of a case, cluster or outbreak of coronavirus at your premises.
+A cluster or outbreak means more than one new case of coronavirus that is tracked back to your premises.
 The NHS Wales Test, Trace, Protect service will use this information to check if they, and any person in their party, may have been exposed.

-If the individual still does not want to share their details, and you are under a duty to collect those details, they should not be allowed on the premises.
+If the individual still does not want to share their details, and you are under a duty to collect those details, you should not allow them on the premises.

 How should you maintain records?

-You should hold records for 21 days from the date of each separate instance in which a staff member, customer or visitor has been on the premises.
-This will allow for testing and contact tracing, should it be required.
+You should hold records for 21 days from the date of each separate instance in which a person has been on the premises.
+This will allow for contact tracing and testing, should it be required.
 After 21 days, this information must be securely disposed of or deleted.
-When deleting or disposing of data, you must do so in a way that does not risk unintended access (e.g. use cross-cut shredders to dispose of paper documents instead of disposing in public bins, and ensuring permanent deletion of electronic files).
+When deleting or disposing of data, you must do so in a way that does not risk unintended access.
+Use cross-cut shredders or similar methods to dispose of paper documents.
+Do not dispose of in public bins, and ensure permanent deletion of electronic files.

 General Data Protection Regulation (GDPR)

 The data you are collecting is personal data and, under the GDPR you are a data controller for that data.
-This means you have certain legal obligations in handling that data and you will need to be satisfied that you are complying with the GDPR so as to protect the privacy of your staff, customers and visitors.
-This section and more detailed Information Commissioner’s Office (ICO) Guidance sets out the manageable steps that you can take to comply in a way that does not impact detrimentally on your business.
-You may need to register with the Information Commissioner’s Office as the data controller for this information.
+This means you have certain legal obligations in handling that data.
+You will need to be satisfied that you are complying with the GDPR.
+This is to protect the privacy of your staff, customers and visitors.
+This section sets out manageable steps you can take to comply.
+You can find more detailed information at (ICO) Guidance.
+You may need to register with the ICO.
+This is because you will be the data controller for this information.

-You should inform customers that their data may be passed to the NHS Wales Test, Trace, Protect service in the event of a case, cluster or outbreak of coronavirus (i.e. more than one new case of coronavirus) that is tracked back to your premises.
-If you have a database that holds contact details of regular customers, or if you already collect this information for ordinary business purposes, you will not necessarily have to contact each customer individually, although this will require separate notification and if someone refuses consent, and you are under a duty to collect those details, they should not be allowed on the premises.
+You should tell customers that their data may be passed to the NHS Wales Test, Trace, Protect service.
+This will only be in the event of a case, cluster or outbreak of coronavirus that is tracked back to your premises.
+If you have a database that holds contact details of regular customers, or if you already collect this information for ordinary business purposes, you will not necessarily have to contact each customer individually, although this will require separate notification.
+If someone refuses consent, and you are under a duty to collect those details, they should not be allowed on the premises.

-Appropriate technical and security measures must be in place to protect customer contact information, for example, against hacking - see ICO guidance.
-These measures will vary depending on how you choose to hold this information, including whether it is collected in hard copy or electronically.
-Welsh Government would prefer that you take electronic measures, if possible, but we understand that this will not be possible for all.
+Appropriate security measures must be in place to protect customer contact information - see ICO guidance.
+These measures will vary depending on how you choose to hold this information.
+They will differ according to whether you collect it in hard copy or electronically.
+Welsh Government would prefer that you take electronic measures.
+We understand that this will not be possible for all businesses.

-Individuals have a number of rights under the GDPR (see ICO guidance for more details), and you must ensure that these rights can be exercised.
+Individuals have a number of rights under the GDPR (see ICO guidance for more details).
+You must ensure that they can exercise these rights.